Nandukumar-koribilli/skills-/readme.md

 > Note: how skills are loaded (auto-reload vs restart) depends on your agent runtime—check its docs.

 ## Troubleshooting ⚠️
-- No skill detected: confirm the folder is exactly `.agent/skills` and permissions allow reading.

 ## Contributing
 - Add a `README.md` inside each skill folder describing purpose and usage.